-Penn's Physical Medicine and Rehabilitation residency offers a fully ACGME-accredited 4-year categorical program as well as a 3-year advanced program.
+Penn's Physical Medicine and Rehabilitation residency offers a fully ACGME-accredited 4-year categorical program as well as a three year advanced program.
 Residents rotate through inpatient, outpatient and consultative services with progressive levels of responsibility throughout their training.
 Residency training takes place at a variety of locations offering inpatient and outpatient services.

 We offer both categorical and advanced tracks: